brad12345678901/IntermediateProj3/README.md

 ERC20 introduces a standard for fungible tokens, this project is an implementation of an ERC20 Template by OpenZeppelin with the provided functions that follows the standard of ERC20 for fungible tokens.

 ## Description
 ERC20 is a technical standard for fungible tokens, these are similarly like a set of rules to follow so ethereum assets are smoothly operated within the ethereum ecosystem.
-This project demostrate the implementation of ERC20 with an added burn and minting functionality as well as an Ownable modifier from OpenZeppelin for security.
+This project demostrate the implementation and functionality of ERC20 with an added burn and minting functionality as well as an Ownable modifier from OpenZeppelin for security.

 ## Setting Up Remix
 To start the program, use Remix https://remix.ethereum.org, an powerful Etherium IDE to run the program